-Everyone agrees that tourism is important to our state.
+Tourism is absolutely critical to our state.
 After all, tourism creates jobs and Florida's tourism industry is the key to our state's economy, both present and future.
 So, why do we need to keep talking about it?
-Florida's visitors have always contributed to a vibrant economy, putting more than one million people to work in hotels, restaurants, attractions, and other tourism-reliant companies.
+Florida's visitors have always contributed to a vibrant economy, putting two million people to work in hotels, restaurants, attractions, and other tourism-reliant companies.
 This paper presents how destination promotion is powering Florida's growth, in six sections: